Refined Selmer equations for the thrice-punctured line in depth two: Introduction

 Let us now say a few words about the refined Chabauty--Kim method.
-The usual Chabauty--Kim method, which in fact applies to a general hyperbolic curve $\mathcal X$, revolves around the study of two objects: the \emph{global Selmer scheme} $\Sel_{S,n}$ and the \emph{local Selmer scheme} $H^1_f(G_p,U^\et_n)$, both defined in terms of the $\QQ_p$-pro-unipotent \'etale fundamental group truncated in depth~$n$.
+The usual Chabauty--Kim method, which in fact applies to a general hyperbolic curve $\mathcal X$, revolves around the study of two objects: the \emph{global Selmer scheme} $\Sel_{S,n}$ and the \emph{local Selmer scheme} $H^1_f(G_p,U^\et_n)$, both defined in terms of the $\QQ_p$-pro-unipotent \'etale fundamental group truncated in depth\footnote{that is, the quotient of this group by the $(n+1)$-st step in its lower central series}~$n$.
 These are both affine schemes of finite type over $\QQ_p$, and when the inequality

 holds, then the Chabauty--Kim locus $\mathcal X(\ZZ_p)_{S,n}$ is finite.
 Moreover, given a sufficiently explicit description of the local and global Selmer schemes, one can write down defining equations for the Chabauty--Kim locus $\mathcal X(\ZZ_p)_{S,n}$, in the form of Coleman analytic functions on $\mathcal X(\ZZ_p)$ which vanish on $\mathcal X(\ZZ_p)_{S,n}$.